Macaplix/FFmpeg-Library-Builder/README.md

 ```
 ### step 6 - Move source files to Xcode project folder

-First make sure there is no files in *FFmpeg-Library-Builder/FFmpeg-Library/FFmpeg* directory and in the coresponding group in Xcode project.
+First make sure there is no files in *FFmpeg-Library-Builder/FFmpeg-Library/FFmpeg* directory and in the corresponding group in Xcode project.
 If this group is still full select all the files, delete them and choose *Move to Trash* instead of the default *Remove Reference*

 ![delete group](images/delete.png)